Differentially private inference via noisy optimization: Randomized M-estimators via noisy Newton's method

 \subsubsection{A private alternative to backtracking line search}

-As we prefer to avoid assuming explicit bounds on the data or objective function, we depart from the main ideas behind backtracking.
-Instead, we propose to privately estimate the magnitude of successive Newton steps in order to determine whether the starting value conditions of Theorems~\ref{thm:NNewton} and~\ref{thm:NNewtonSC} are met.
-We provide a few details here.
+We now depart from the ideas behind backtracking and propose to privately estimate the magnitude of successive Newton steps, in order to determine whether the starting conditions of Theorems~\ref{thm:NNewton} and~\ref{thm:NNewtonSC} are met.